webpack/webpack.js.org/content/plugins/loader-options-plugin.md

   - skipjack
 ---

 The `LoaderOptionsPlugin` is unlike other plugins in that it is built for migration from webpack version 1 to version 2.
 In webpack v2, the schema for a `webpack.config.js` became stricter; no longer open for extension by other loaders and plugins.
-The intention is that you pass `options` directly to loaders and plugins (i.e. `options` are __not__ global or shared.
+The intention is that you pass `options` directly to loaders and plugins (i.e. `options` are __not__ global or shared).

 However, until a loader has been updated to depend upon options being passed directly to them, the `LoaderOptionsPlugin` exists to bridge the gap.
 You can configure global loader options with this plugin and all loaders will receive these options.